jmsedwrdmnkme/front-end-boilerplate/README.md

 * SVG icon sprite (generated inline from SVG assets)
 * Favicon creation from supplied PNG, base64 encoded inline to remove additional HTTP request
 * BrowserSync process (auto reload on file save/update)

-## To do
-* Critical inline CSS and lazyloading of non-critical styles (although PurgeCSS alleviates a lot of requirement here).
-Current options do not play nice with ES6 module loading in Gulp.